-- One grinding groove site (#38-4-0665, refer to Table 1, Figure 1) has been identified within the surface impact area.
+- Where surface collection of stone artefacts occurs (refer to procedure above), where agreed to by the relevant LALC this may involve temporary storage of collected and clearly labelled artefacts in a secure facility, followed by their replacement as close as possible to their original positions after the completion of mining works.
+The relevant LALC will be invited to participate in the collection and replacement of artefacts and the location of the temporary storage facility will be established in consultation with the relevant LALC: - One grinding groove site (#38-4-0665, refer to Table 1, Figure 1) has been identified within the surface disturbance area.
 This site will be subject to conservation.
 No work shall be undertaken that will cause any impacts to this site.
-As per the procedures in Section 4.7, fencing and/or marking of the site location, erection of signage and notification of relevant personnel may be required to ensure that impacts do not occur; - Other grinding groove sites may occur within the surface impact area.
+As per the procedures in Section 4.7, fencing and/or marking of the site location, erection of signage and notification of relevant personnel will be implemented as deemed necessary to ensure that impacts do not occur; - Other grinding groove sites may occur within the surface disturbance area.
 Where identified, such evidence will be assessed by a qualified archaeologist and the relevant LALC, its significance will be assessed and mitigation and management strategies formulated by Donaldson, the archaeologist and relevant LALC.
 Any evidence assessed as being of scientific and/or cultural significance within a regional context will be subject to conservation.
-In this circumstance, no work shall be undertaken that will cause any impacts to the site and fencing and/or marking of the site location, erection of signage and notification of relevant personnel may be required to ensure that impacts do not occur.
+In this circumstance, no work shall be undertaken that will cause any impacts to the site and fencing and/or marking of the site location, erection of signage and notification of relevant personnel will be implemented as deemed necessary to ensure that impacts do not occur.
 Any evidence assessed as being of scientific and/or cultural significance within a local context but not a regional context may be subject to impacts but only with mitigation measures agreed to by Donaldson, the independent archaeologist and relevant LALC.
 For grinding groove sites such mitigation measures may include removal of the rock hosting the grooves and curation of the evidence with the relevant LALC or another heritage or educational place approved by the LALC.
-Any evidence assessed as being of low scientific and/or cultural significance may be impacted without mitigation measures, but only after the evidence has been recorded in detail, with reference to the DEC Aboriginal Heritage Standards and Guidelines Kit (1997); - Although not identified to date and predicted to have a low to very low potential to occur, should cultural sites of significance1 be identified within the surface impact area, an assessment by a qualified archaeologist and/or anthropologist and the relevant Aboriginal stakeholders will occur.
+Any evidence assessed as being of low scientific and/or cultural significance may be impacted without mitigation measures, but only after the evidence has been recorded in detail, with reference to the DECC Aboriginal Heritage Standards and Guidelines Kit (1997); - Although not identified to date and predicted to have a low to very low potential to occur, should cultural sites of significance1 be identified within the surface disturbance area, an assessment by a qualified archaeologist and/or anthropologist and the relevant Aboriginal stakeholders will occur.
 The assessment will identify the nature of the evidence, the identity of the informants, and the significance of the site.
 Donaldson will seek to minimise surface impacts in the location of any such site, to the extent feasible within operational requirements;